ATLFlight/ATLFlightDocs/GettingStarted.md

 ```

 Install the Hexagon SDK to $HOME/Qualcomm/Hexagon_SDK.
 This is the default installation path.
-You can unselect the install of Android NDK, and Eclipse.
+You can unselect the install of Eclipse if you don't plan to use Eclipse.
 This will install version 6.4.06 if the Hexagon Tools.
 A newer version of Hexagon Tools will be installed next.

 ```